NrsSystems/docs/vape-detect/installation-process.md

 >
 > For devices with an older version of the code, the LED will blink green when the sensors start up.
 When the device establishes a connection to our service, the LED will go steady green.
 Once the device sees there is a new version of code, it will update itself and restart.
 When it restarts, the LED will behave as described.
 The update process might take a short while, but you will eventually see the LED change colors to indicate its state.

-When the sensors have stabilized and the device is ready to connect to the service, the LED will turn orange or white.
-Orange indicates that the device has contacted our service but it is not associated with an account.
-Please go to our website and associate the device with your account.
-White indicates that the device has established communications with our service and is sending data successfully.
+When the sensors have stabilized and the device is ready to connect to the service, the LED will turn white, indicating that the device has established communications with our service and is sending data successfully.

-See the [VapeDetect Management page](vapedetect-management.md) for more information on associating your sensor devices with your account and managing them.

 For more information about the LED indicators and troubleshooting device communication problems, see the [Service Communication page](sensor-device-communication.md).

 See the [Getting Started page](../general-ops/account-setup.md) for more information on setting up your XSPONSE account.

+See the [VapeDetect Management page](vapedetect-management.md) for more information on associating your sensor devices with your account and managing them.

 ___
 *Return to the [VapeDetect index](index.md)*